yujioshiro/merchduck/README.md

 This site is currently being redone using Gatsby and better SEO techniques.

-Everything below if the old README while I work on setting up the new site.
+Everything below is the old README while I work on setting up the new site.
+___